-The reporting period of this Report is from 1 January 2023 to 31 December 2023 (the "Reporting Period"), which is consistent with the financial year of the Group.
+The reporting period of this Report is from 1 January 2024 to 31 December 2024 (the "Reporting Period"), which is consistent with the financial year of the Group.
 Unless otherwise stated, the scope of disclosure in this Report covers our main businesses, i.e. property management services and related value-added services located in the People's Republic of China (the "PRC"), and the environmental key performance indicators cover the headquarter of the Group in Beijing, and 95 core property management projects mainly managed by the Group.
-Compared with the scope of the report for the last year, during the Reporting Period, the Group excluded 4 projects in Guizhou, 2 projects in Liaoning and 2 projects in Jiangsu and also expanded 13 new projects through the acquisition of other property management companies or third-party entrustment market expansion.
-The newly included projects include 7 projects in Guizhou and 6 projects in Chongqing, in order to disclose the Group's key sustainability performance in a more comprehensive way.
+We look forward to expanding the scope and depth of our coverage in the future and continuing to monitor our sustainability performance.